This Day In Sports History Podcast Episodes

 LISTEN ON YOUR PHONE HERE

-In 1990, James “Buster’ Douglas beat Mike Tyson, shocking the world.
-In 1982, Ozzie Smith finally became a St. Louis Cardinal.
-And in 1988, Dave ‘Tiger’ Williams was released by the Hartford Whalers.
+In 1980, a plane crash killed members of USA Amateur Boxing In 1991, 15th-seeded Richmond beat second seed Syracuse.
+And in 1967, Bubba Smith was drafted by the Baltimore Colts.
 ‘This Day in Sports History’ is a one person operation.
 I research, write, voice, and produce each show.
-So if you like...
+So if you like the podcast, subscribe,...

 Join the newsletter